Festungshaft: Notable prisoners in fortress confinement

 The most notable prisoner in fortress confinement was probably Nazi Party leader Adolf Hitler, the later dictator of Nazi Germany.
 After his failed coup d'état, the 1923 Beer Hall Putsch, he was sentenced for high treason to five years in fortress confinement.
 The proceedings before the People's Court of Bavaria (Bayrisches Volksgericht) were presided over by Georg Neithardt, who had far-right views and sympathies for the putschists.

 Hitler started his sentence in Landsberg Prison on 1 April 1924, and was released early – in under nine months – on 20 December 1924.
 His confidant Ernst Hanfstaengl described the life of the prisoner in lavish terms: "[I] walked into a delicatessen.
 There was fruit and there were flowers, wine and other alcoholic beverages, ham, sausage, cake, boxes of chocolates and much more."
-Hitler received more the 300 visitors while in fortress confinement.
+Hitler received more than 300 visitors while in fortress confinement.
 He wrote the first part of Mein Kampf ('My Struggle') while imprisoned in Landsberg.

 Other notable prisoners in fortress confinement include: